Princesseuh/erika.florist/packages/catalogue-mcp/README.md

 ### `stats`

 Counts per type, average rating per type, and the latest finished date.
+Covers finished entries only; the planned backlog is excluded.

 ### `rating_summary`